tony-aw/tinycodet/README.md

 ### Setting relative paths

-Finding the source file location of your script (or project) is possible with R packages such as `this.path` and `here`.

-When employing both project isolation and version control, it may be preferable to find the source file location without external R packages (“external” meaning not base packages, not R packages that come pre-installed with R, and not R packages that are bundled with Rstudio).
+One can find your active script’s location in base R without external R packages (“external” meaning not base packages, not recommended R packages that come pre-installed with R, and not R packages that are bundled with Rstudio) like `this.path` or `here`.
-The reason is as follows.
-If one relies on an R package to set the relative path of your project-specific library one gets into a circular
-problem: you need the R package to set your library’s relative path, but you need your library’s relative path to install the package.

-Luckily, one can actually find your active script’s location in base R without external R packages like `this.path` or `here`.

 Without Rstudio, one can use the `commandArgs()` function.